Yongtae723/LLMFlowOptimizer/README.md

 ## Step 2 : Prepare dataset and define evaluation system

-- register data on LangSmith (If you want to use LangSmith)

-  In our example, we use [LangSmith](https://docs.smith.langchain.com/) for evaluation and monitoring.
-You can register data on LangSmith by following [example notebook](notebooks/register_data_langsmith.ipynb)

 - Define evaluation system like [llmflowoptimizer/model/evaluation.py](llmflowoptimizer/model/evaluation.py), and set argument on [configs/evaluation](configs/model).

   Optuna will optimize component based on the return value of this evaluation system.